adamghill/dj-angles/README.md

 </p>
 <p align="center">Add some more bracket angles to your Django templates 🎧</p>

-> This code is experimental -- use with caution!
-Or maybe not at all! 🤷

 ![PyPI](https://img.shields.io/pypi/v/dj-angles?color=blue&style=flat-square)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/dj-angles?color=blue&style=flat-square)
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/adamghill?color=blue&style=flat-square)

+> This code is experimental -- use with caution!
+Or maybe not at all! 🤷

 📦 Package located at https://pypi.org/project/dj-angles/.

 ## ⭐ Features

 - Use HTML-like elements in Django templates instead of `{% %}`
-- Can be sprinkled in as needed
+- Can be sprinkled in as needed, but does not remove existing Django functionality
-- Pretend like you are writing React components, but without any JavaScript at all
+- Pretend like you are writing React components, but without dealing with JavaScript at all
 - Tell all your friends how neat the Shadow DOM is

 ## ⚡ Installation

 1. Create a new Django project or `cd` to an existing project
 1. `pip install dj-angles` to install the `dj-angles` package
-1. `Edit settings.py` `TEMPLATES` to add `"dj_angles.template_loader.Loader",` to your loaders.
+1. `Edit settings.py` `TEMPLATES` and add `"dj_angles.template_loader.Loader",` as the first loader.
+Note: you might need to add the `"loaders"` key since it is not there by default: https://docs.djangoproject.com/en/stable/ref/templates/api/#django.template.loaders.cached.Loader.

 ```python
 TEMPLATES = [